57 Xun4 巽

 Line 4 re-enters upper trigram Xun, where it acts righteously and sustains line 5, the great lord.
 Therefore it attains significant achievements and will accomplish its mission successfully; in this way regret will be gone.

-The phrase, 田tian2 (field) 獲huo4 (to acquire) 三san (three) 品pin3 (articles), literally means “while hunting in the field, (it) acquires three kinds of game”.
+The phrase, 田tian2 (field) 獲huo4 (to catch or acquire) 三san (three) 品pin3 (articles), literally means “while hunting in the field, (it) acquires three kinds of game”.
 In actuality, 田 is composed of 9口, while 3 品 is equal to 9 口, signifying that it acquires all big, medium and small 口 in the field (田).
 Historically, game that was caught during the hunt was classified into three grades and used respectively for: worshiping in sacrificial ceremonies, catering to guests, and feeding one’s own household.
 Acquiring three kinds of game symbolises that achievements cover all needs.

 The inner upper trigram Li (clinging, fire) represented by line 4 denotes weaponry which here refers to hunting, and the pheasant.
 Line 4 also represents the upper trigram Xun, the chicken, and the inner lower trigram Dui (joy, the marsh), the goat, respectively.